Robert Olley: Career

 After the Aesop exhibitions, he turned his attention to the French fabulist La Fontaine.
 Twenty new works were produced for exhibitions in both the twin towns of Noisy-Le-Sec and Epinay-Sur-Seine.
 Opened officially the mayors of both towns Mm Rivoire and Mr Herve Chevreau respectively.

 South Tyneside District Hospital commissioned Olley in 2005 to produce a mural for the children's waiting area of the radiography department and a large painting for the adult area.
 For the mural he reverted to the style of the Aesop fables with bright colours and many animals.
 This mural work continued in 2006 with a commission from the Primary Care Trust for the new health centre situated in Flagg Court.
 The theme of the 4 x 1.5-metre bas relief wall metallic finish panel was health, care and water from Celtic times to the present incorporating the history of the borough, titled, "Salus Curatio et Aqua."
 Sited in the reception area it was unveiled by the towns MP Mr David Miliband who officially opened the centre in July 2007.

 In 2008, he travelled to Chengdu, Sichuan Province, China to work in the foundry that he contracted to cast the life sized bronze sculpture of Stan Laurel (his second Laurel sculpture) commissioned by Wear Valley District Council.
 The statue that had survived the earth quake that devastated the foundry and surrounding of Sichuan in May finally arrived in the UK after a 5.000-mile journey was unveiled 4 September that year by Nancy Wardell, Stan's niece to the applause of "Sons of the Desert" the international Laurel and Hardy appreciation society.
 Stan on his black marble plinth stands on Theatre Corner, Bishop Auckland Town Centre, the site of the Eden Theatre owned at one time by his father.

 In June 2010, Bob Olley opened his latest exhibition "Mining to Abstraction".
 According to Olley, techniques for this exhibition have been gleaned from Egyptian, Assyrian, Mongolian, Chinese and Mexican art.
 He also drew inspiration from the Hindu culture, its art, sculpture and vibrant colours.
 The main exhibition was based on the Kama Sutra and erotic statues that adorn the temples of Khajuraho and executed in the rich colours of the Indian continent.
 This new body of work is in sharp contrast to his earlier mining paintings and drawings that formed part of this retrospective and celebratory exhibition.

 Personal life

-Olley has four children, Daryl, Dene, Graeme, and Kim and 12 Grandchildren,Damonon, Sean, Sam, Neve, Lewis, Emily, Jessika, Lucy, Daryl, Harry and Josephine.
+Olley has four children, Daryl, Dene, Graeme, and Kim and 12 Grandchildren, Sean, Sam, Neve, Lewis, Emily, Jessika, Lucy, Daryl, Harry and Josephine.